WeWatchWall/stark-sequencer/README.md

 let monitor = StarkSequencer.monitor({
     length: 30e3,  // Used for automatic destruction at the end.
     pollCallback: () => mockTrackTime,  // Get the time from the track.
-    pollInterval: 2e2,  // In milliseconds
+    pollInterval: 2e2,  // In milliseconds, min 15ms.
-    diffInterval: 30,  // In milliseconds
+    diffInterval: 30,  // In milliseconds.
     isForceUpdate: true,  // Update the store's time even if the polled time matches the monitored time.
     isRepeat: false  // Control for looping.
   });